 Creating Your Own Splash Page for Maintenance Mode

-WP Maintenance Mode allows you to create beautiful splash pages to display during maintenance mode.
+WP Maintenance Mode allows you to create beautiful landing pages to display during maintenance mode.
 To create your splash page, simply click on the Design tab on the plugin’s settings page.

-After choosing your background, click on the save settings button to store your settings.
+Once you are done with the settings, don’t forget to click on the save changes button to store your settings.

-Adding Countdown and Newsletter Signup on Maintenance Page
+Adding Countdown and Newsletter Signup on WordPress Maintenance Page

-If you are creating a coming soon page or just want to let users know when your site will be up, then you can use countdown timer module packed with the plugin.
-Simply go to the Modules tab on the plugin’s settings screen.
+If you are putting WordPress in coming soon mode or just want to let users know when your site will be up, then you can use a countdown timer module that’s included with the plugin.